nickeisenberg/SQL_min_working_ex/db_generator/parents_and_children/README.md

 ## Tables
-The following tables will be generated after follwing the instructions below.
+The following tables will be generated after following the instructions below.

 ### mailing
 `show columns from mailing;`